 GPS is a system to estimate location on Earth by using signals from a set of orbiting satellites.
-The GPS system includes the chip in your iOS device as well as the satellites above the Earth.
+The GPS system includes the chip in your iPhone device as well as the satellites above the Earth.

 Examples of GPS Issues

 - GPS drift: The GPS track deviates from the road.
 You may see that the route generally follows the shape of the road but with much less precision.

 - GPS bounce: A 'jumpy' GPS track can cause your activity to report more distance than you actually traveled since each 'zig' and 'zag' of your GPS track has to be accounted for with a straight line connecting them.

-Tips: Achieving good initial GPS lock
+Achieving good initial GPS lock

 To achieve fast startup and high-accuracy position estimates, you should provide:

+- Time to tune in to the signals from the satellites.
 To improve signal acquisition time, keep the device in one place and make sure the device's data communications are enabled.
 This allows the phone's GPS to get hints about its approximate location.
 Even with a perfectly clear sky, it can take a few minutes before a lock can be established in some situations.

-- Turn phone off/on
+- Turn your phone off/on.

-- Turn location services off/on
+- Turn location services off/on.

 - Perform a GPS reset:

-1. Double tap the home button.
+- Double-tap the home button.
 This will bring up tile sized images of all currently running apps.
 Swipe the screens of all apps upwards to close them.

-2. Then go into settings and turn on airplane mode.
+- Then go into settings and turn on airplane mode.

-3. When you've done that go to settings, general, reset and choose reset network settings (you will need to re-enter your wifi passwords!)
+- When you've done that go to settings, general, reset and choose reset network settings (you will need to re-enter your wifi passwords!)

-5. Then go settings > privacy > location services > system services, setting time zone OFF.
+- Then go settings > privacy > location services > system services, setting time zone OFF.

-Some devices may have apps installed that disable GPS services or terminate backgrounded apps in an attempt to reduce battery usage and improve system performance.
+- Some devices may have apps installed that disable GPS services or terminate backgrounded apps in an attempt to reduce battery usage and improve system performance.
 Examples of apps in this category include "Advanced Task Killer" and "Juice Defender."
 Please disable or adjust the settings of these apps to allow Strava to receive GPS information during long periods of background operation.